Good Neighbor Guide

 Residents should move their cars on street sweeping days and avoid sweeping materials, including leaves, into the streets.
 You can collect leaves to be picked up by the city’s yard waste or leaf collection programs.

-Beginning April 16, 2018 and continuing thru October 19, 2018 the city will provide street sweeping services.
+From April through October, the city will provide street sweeping services.
 The City’s street sweeper will typically run Monday thru Friday, 7:00am to 3:30pm, weather permitting.

 The Operations Division performs periodic and frequent street sweeping throughout all residential and commercial areas of the City.
 Street sweeping beautifies Hilliard’s streets, gateways, parks, and community by removing unsightly litter and debris.
 Routine street sweeping reduces the amount of flooding during heavy rainfall and increases operational efficiency of the City’s storm sewer system.
 Street sweeping also protects the environment by significantly reducing the amount of pollutants entering the City’s storm sewer system.